Koromix/rygel/src/attic/README.md

 Empress uses the compression algorithms implemented in libcc to provide simple **single-file compression and decompression**, and so far supports Zlib, Gzip, Brotli and LZ4.

-Its main purpose is to be test the compression and decompression implementations against official tools.
+Its main purpose is to test compression and decompression implementations against official tools.

 # Hodler